Academics & Classrooms

 - Encourage dialogue through small discussion sections to help students make sense of and think critically about major issues that we face in 2020.

-- Address via critical analyses and broader perspectives how the COVID-19 pandemic has generated social, economic, political, and ecological upheavals.
+- Address via critical analyses and broader perspectives how the connected crises of antiblack violence and the COVID-19 pandemic have exacerbated social, economic, political, and ecological upheavals.

 - Feature a diverse slate of thought leaders who will contextualize our current moment via multiple intellectual lenses.